 Ralph went out on a work detail to Clark Field to get out of the camp.
-It is believed if he was in the original POW detachment that arrived at Clark Field on May 22.
+It is believed that he was in the original POW detachment that arrived at Clark Field on May 22.
 When they arrived, the POWs assigned as cooks had made their first meal from a rancid pig.
 The POWs ate it without complaint.
 Since the airfield had been an American base before the war, each of the POWs had a bunk and mattress.
 The POWs were used to repair the runways that had been bombed by the Japanese on the first day of the war.
 Men who were on the detail stated that somewhere around 700 POWs were on the detail, but only 630 were healthy enough to work each day.